 - A couple of stork nests at the edge of the cliffs.

-In fact, the entire walk was one big highlight we absolutely loved it despite the tough part of walking on the sand dunes.
+The entire walk was one big highlight we loved it despite the tough part of walking on the dunes.

 Challenges

-- As I already mentioned walking on sand was quite difficult, our shoes were full of it for most of the day, it doesn’t help to shake it out because it gets in immediately.
+- As I already mentioned walking on sand was quite difficult, our shoes were full of it for most of the day, and it didn’t help to shake it out because it got in immediately.

 - No place to stop for food or water for 16 km after the restaurant at Praia da Ilha do Pessegueiro.